BradWBeer/clinch/README.md

 ### Shaders

 Shaders are the compiled output from text-based source code.
 Clinch supports vertex, fragment and geometry shaders.
+Several default shaders are included for most common

 ### Shader Programs